1980 Turkish coup d'état: Aftermath

 After the approval by referendum of the new Constitution in June 1982, Kenan Evren organized general elections, held on 6 November 1983.
 This democratization has been criticized by the Turkish scholar Ergun Özbudun as a "textbook case" of a junta's dictating the terms of its departure.

 The referendum and the elections did not take place in a free and competitive setting.
 Many political leaders of pre-coup era (including Süleyman Demirel, Bülent Ecevit, Alparslan Türkeş and Necmettin Erbakan) had been banned from politics, and all new parties needed to get the approval of the National Security Council in order to participate in the elections.
 Only three parties, two of which were actually created by the junta, were permitted to contest.

 The secretary general of the National Security Council was general Haydar Saltık.
 Both he and Evren were the strong men of the regime, while the government was headed by a retired admiral, Bülend Ulusu, and included several retired military officers and a few civil servants.
 Some alleged in Turkey, after the coup, that General Saltuk had been preparing a more radical, rightist coup, which had been one of the reasons prompting the other generals to act, respecting the hierarchy, and then to include him in the MGK in order to neutralize him.

 Out of the 1983 elections came one-party governance under Turgut Özal's Motherland Party, which combined a neoliberal economic program with conservative social values.

-Yildirim Akbulut became the head of the Parliament.
+Yıldırım Akbulut became the head of the Parliament.
 He was succeeded in 1991 by Mesut Yılmaz.
 Meanwhile, Süleyman Demirel founded the center-right True Path Party in 1983, and returned to active politics after the 1987 Turkish referendum.

 Yılmaz redoubled Turkey's economic profile, converting towns like Gaziantep from small provincial capitals into mid-sized economic boomtowns, and renewed its orientation toward Europe.
-But political instability followed as the host of banned politicians reentered politics, fracturing the vote, and the Motherland Party became increasingly corrupt.
-Ozal, who succeeded Evren as President of Turkey, died of a heart attack in 1993, and Süleyman Demirel was elected president.
+But political instability followed as the host of banned politicians reentered politics, fracturing the vote, and the Motherland Party became increasingly corrupt. Özal, who succeeded Evren as President of Turkey, died of a heart attack in 1993, and Süleyman Demirel was elected president.

 The Özal government empowered the police force with intelligence capabilities to counter the National Intelligence Organization, which at the time was run by the military.
 The police force even engaged in external intelligence collection.